layershift/kb-layershift/pages/08.support/01.how-to-register-an-account/docs.en.md

         keywords: 'layershift support helpdesk tickets support cases'
 ---

-You can register a helpdesk account and you get easy access to all previous tickets.
+You can register a helpdesk account to get easy access to all previous tickets opened for your email address.

 Just access the [helpdesk](https://help.layershift.com/), click on _sign in_ then on _Create a new helpdesk account_
 ![Create%20a%20new%20helpdesk%20account](Create%20a%20new%20helpdesk%20account.png "Create%20a%20new%20helpdesk%20account")